zineos/aimet/Docs/ptq_techniques/omniquant.rst

 Step 2
 ~~~~~~

-Apply AdaScale to decide optimal quantization encodings for parameters of supported layers.
+Apply apply_omniquant to decide optimal quantization encodings for parameters of supported layers.
-It is recommended to use a minimum of 1500 iterations when applying AdaScale regardless of the dataloader batch size.
+It is recommended to use a minimum of 800 iterations when applying apply_omniquant regardless of the dataloader batch size.
+The `learnt scales` are dumped as safetensors when we do apply_omniquant.
+These scales can be used for quantizing lora adapters.
+The usage of the dumped scale is not supported in the current release.

 .. tab-set::
     :sync-group: platform